SeaOfNodes/Simple/chapter10/README.md

   * Join of `1` and `2` results in `Int Top`.
   * Join of `*void` and `Null` results in `*$TOP`.
 * The `dual` operation can be described as follows:
-  * Find the corresponding node of a lattice if you invert the lattice.
+  * Find the corresponding node of the lattice after you invert the lattice.
     * Thus, dual of `Top` is `Bot`.
     * dual of `*$TOP` is `*$BOT?`.
-  * For structs, the dual is obtained by computing the dual of each struct member.
+  * However, for structs, the dual is obtained by computing the dual of each struct member.
+Thus, dual of `*S1` is not `*S1?`.

 A key change in the Sea of Nodes type computation is to ensure that values stay inside the domain after they are created.
 To support this, each domain within the lattice has a local Top and Bottom type.
 The Parser now tracks the declared type of a variable; the actual type is tracked in the Sea of Nodes graph.